RobertGawron/GammaSpectrometer/Mechanic/MechanicOverview/README.md

-# 3D models of 3d printed parts +model of the whole device
+# 3D models of 3d printed parts + model of the whole device

 ## Summary